Kronprinsessegade 40: 1845 census

 The property was home to four households at the 1845 census.
-Hans Christopher Georg Fredrik Hedemann, a commander of the 10th Line Infantry Batilion, resided on the first floor with his wife Charlotte Eleonore Hedemann, their six children (aged nine to 21), a maid and a lodger.
+Hans Christopher Georg Fredrik Hedemann, a commander of the 10th Line Infantry Battalion, resided on the first floor with his wife Charlotte Eleonore Hedemann, their six children (aged nine to 21), a maid and a lodger.
 Ferdinant August Gosch, a captain, resided on the second floor with his wife Anna Wilhelmine Staggemeier, their two children (aged 13 and 15) and one maid.
 Anna Elise Krieger, widow of the naval officer Johannes Krieger, resided on the third floor with his wife two of her children (aged 27 and 33), her sister Margarethe Wilhelmine Finne and one maid.
-Carl Frederik von Wilster, a colonel on paid stand-by (ventepenge), resided on the fourth floor with his lieutenant and royal customs official Carl Frederik Georg von Destinou.
-Destinou's wife Caroline Frederikke Wilhelmine Con Wilster, their four-year-old daughter and one maid.
+Carl Frederik von Wilster, a colonel on paid stand-by (ventepenge), resided on the fourth floor with his lieutenant and royal customs official Carl Frederik Georg von Destinou, Destinou's wife, Caroline Frederikke Wilhelmine Con Wilster, their four-year-old daughter, and one maid.

-2+th century
+20th century

 The designer Holger Blom resided in one of the apartments in the early 1960s.